thejqs/plcb/README.md

 Boozicorns
 ==========

+This project exists to collect and illuminate all of the products available for sale in only one store -- one of 597 stores, to be precise -- the Pennsylvania Liquor Control Board runs across the commonwealth.
+The unicorns, as it were. **The boozicorns.**

+Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't yet have the skills to create this project.

+The state's database can do this for us, but the existing interfaces won't allow it.
+There's no API.
+Surprise, surprise.

+That doesn't mean we can't be nice about it.
+I send my name and email address in headers and limit concurrent requests to the PLCB's server(s). **This project exists to help people be better consumers.** Liberating data from hard-to-navigate interfaces can only help the PLCB's customers.
+Or at least that's what I'm telling myself.

+And it's not like the PLCB is actively discouraging this sort of thing.

+![alt text][permissions]

+So here we are.

 Pennsylvania is a control state when it comes to adult beverages.
 It hires the administrative and retail employees, it selects the products, it stores and ships them, it controls point-of-sale transactions.

 It's generally a terrible system for consumers.
 We as discerning drinkers have to travel to Ohio or Maryland or wherever for even some basics, some staples. **But it works out OK when one wants a bunch of data about booze.**